fabacab/CTF/2017/BKP/cloud/Prudentialv2/README.md

 In §2 of [their paper](https://shattered.it/static/shattered.pdf), headlined "Our contributions," the authors describe their work as "an *identical-prefix collision attack*, where a given prefix *P* is extended with two distinct *near-collision block pairs* such that they collide for any suffix *S*."
 An "identical-prefix collision attack" simply means two input values that *start with* identical data.
 (It is a form of [chosen-prefix collision attack](https://blog.cloudflare.com/why-its-harder-to-forge-a-sha-1-certificate-than-it-is-to-find-a-sha-1-collision/#chosenprefixattacks).)
 "Two distinct near-collision block pairs" simply means that two different values are then appended to this identical prefix.
 Finally, "such that they collide for any suffix" means that any follow-on data appended to these now different byte sequences will produce the same hash, *regardless of the rest of this appended data*.
 In other words, we don't need to use the full PDF files.
 We just need some amount of data from the *start* of both files.
 Specifically, we need the identical prefix and the near-collision block pairs.
 We can discard the suffix because it will have zero effect on the hashed output.

 How much data from the start of the PDFs do we need?
 This, too, is answered by their paper.
 Page 4 of their paper prominently features a hexdump called "Table 2" and is helpfully labelled "Identical prefix of our collision."
 The hexdump they show is the first 192 bytes of each PDF.
-We can inspect the first 192 bytes ourselves to confirm that they are indeed identitcal across the two files:
+We can inspect the first 192 bytes ourselves to confirm that they are indeed identical across the two files:

 ```sh
 xxd -l 192 shattered-1.pdf > 1-pdf.192 # save a hexdump from the first PDF to the file 1-pdf.192